-Come and tell us your stories!
+You came and told us your stories!

-Do you have an experience along Bowen’s shores that you want to share?
+- Do you have an experience along Bowen’s shores that you want to share?
 Perhaps with a friendly seal?
 Or a beautiful sea star?
 Maybe a heron catching a fish?

 Why an Open House?

 The goal of the Marine Atlas project is to engage Bowen Islanders in a greater awareness, celebration, and stewardship of our shores and nearby marine waters.
-The Atlas is pulling together local and scientific knowledge to create resources that empower us to know, care, and better steward of our local marine realm.
+The Atlas pulls together local and scientific knowledge to create resources that empower us to know, care, and better steward of our local marine realm.

-- A place to explore the draft Marine Atlas chapters, and test your knowledge with a special Quiz
+- A place to explore the draft Marine Atlas chapters, and test knowledge with a special Quiz

 - 4 focus tables, each hosted by island experts: (birders, salmon people, intertidal life biologist; divers)